icomse/3rd_workshop_advanced_sampling/settingup.md

 * You will be prompted for a username and password.
 These are your Bridges-2 username and password from above.

 *  The OnDemand Dashboard will open.
 From this page, you can use the menus across the top of the page to manage files and submit jobs to Bridges-2.
+See the "Home Base" document for specific settings.
 To end your OnDemand session, choose Log Out at the top right of the Dashboard window and close your browser.

 * For additional information, go to the "Home Base" document link sent to you earlier.